From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How thick is a hole?

-The $(n,b,d)$-th thick Betti number of $X$ counts the $n$-dimensional holes formed by removing simplices not contained in those of dimension $\geq b$, which are surrounded by $(d-1)$-simplices but not fully enclosed by $d$-simplices. \end{definition}
+The $(n,b,d)$-th thick Betti number of $X$ counts the $n$-dimensional holes formed by removing simplices not contained in those of dimension greater $\geq b$, which are surrounded by $(d-1)$-simplices but not fully enclosed by $d$-simplices.
+As a straightforward consequence of Theorem~\ref{Prop:InvarianzaFunctoresCoesq} and the uniqueness of the interval decomposition in Theorem~\ref{Thm:Descomposicion}, we find that the $(n,b,d)$-th thick Betti numbers are simplicial invariants. \begin{corollary} If $X$ and $Y$ are isomorphic simplicial complexes, then $\beta^n_{b,d}(X;\Bbbk)=\beta^n_{b,d}(Y;\Bbbk)$ for all $n\geq 0$ and $0\leq b<d$. \end{corollary}